By Stas Margaronis

 For several years there have been efforts in Congress to enact a SHIPS Act, similar to the $52 billion investment in the CHIPS Act for U.S. semiconductor revitalization, to fund investments in new ships and shipbuilding in the United States.

-U.S. Navy Secretary Carlos Del Torro has initiated efforts to establish a shipbuilding collaboration with U.S. allies including Japan and South Korea.
+U.S. Navy Secretary Carlos Del Toro has initiated efforts to establish a shipbuilding collaboration with U.S. allies including Japan and South Korea.

 The Republicans and Democrats who authored, Congressional Guidance for a National Maritime Strategy also advocate for collaboration with U.S. allies.